Friday, February 25, 2022

 The question we are addressing here has to do with the differences in the biblical accounts of Zerubbabel's ancestry.
 1 Chronicles 3:17-19; Matthew 1:12; and Luke 3:27 each give a different story.

-The identity of Zerubbabel's father seems to clear.
+The identity of Zerubbabel's father seems to be clear.
 Ezra, Haggai, Matthew, and Luke all agree that Shealtiel (Salathiel) was Zerubbabel's father.
 Only the Hebrew text of 1 Chronicles lists Pedaiah as his father.
 The Greek Septuagint of 1 Chronicles lists Shealtiel as his father.

 Jehoiachin (Jeconiah), who reigned as king in Judah for only three months and ten days, was taken to Babylon in 597 BC with the prophet Ezekiel and 10,000 other captives.
 He had a number of children, but none of them would ever reign as king (Jeremiah 22:30).